Watch Stories

 The WRX is one of the few modern French watches whose legitimacy comes first and foremost from its users.
 It is not merely a watch “inspired” by special forces: several series were developed with or for specific units.

-Commando Hubert: the operational origin of the WRX
+Commando Hubert: a key role in the development of the WRX

 The GIGN and intervention divers